-If you are visiting Hong Kong with kids then we have lots of family-friendly tips and things to do right here.
-We have lived in Hong Kong for nearly two years now, so we have plenty of experience in entertaining children and finding things to do with the kids.
+We lived in Hong Kong for over four years, so we have plenty of experience in entertaining children and finding all the best things to do in Hong Kong for kids.

 The good news is, public transport is cheap, efficient – and fun!
 The Star Ferry and tram are great fun for kids and cheap too.
 The MTR (subway/underground) is clean and air-conditioned, and buses and taxis are cheap and plentiful.

 And Hong Kong is a fun and culturally fascinating city.
 It may seem daunting to hit the streets of Hong Kong with children at first, but there are plenty of fun things for kids to do in Hong Kong.

 Here we highlight ten of the best things to do with kids in Hong Kong.
 Note that sightseeing in Hong Kong can get expensive if you plan to visit lots of attractions.
 For this reason, we have included links to discounted tickets whenever possible.

 Many of these Hong Kong kids activities appear in our Hong Kong itinerary with kids which you can read here: 2 Days in Hong Kong with kids.

 One of the most popular Hong Kong attractions for kids is Disneyland and you will probably want to include a day here on your Hong Kong family vacation.

 There are seven themed lands to explore, including Fantasyland, Toy Story Land and Adventureland, with all the favourite rides such as It’s a Small World, Mad Hatter Tea Cups and Space Mountain to enjoy, as well as some that are unique to Hong Kong Disneyland.